-The treated effluent will be discharged to Willow Branch, thence to Walnut Creek, thence to Joe Pool Lake in Segment No. 0838 of the Trinity River Basin.
-The unclassified receiving water uses are minimal aquatic life use for Willow Branch, and high aquatic life use for Walnut Creek.
-The designated uses for Segment No. 0838 are primary contact recreation, public water supply, and high aquatic life use.
+Conservation Service (SCS) Site 8f Reservoir, thence to an unnamed tributary of Honey Creek, thence to Honey Creek, thence to East Fork Trinity River above Lake Lavon in Segment No. 0821 of the Trinity River Basin.
+The unclassified receiving water uses are limited aquatic life use for the unnamed tributary of Honey Creek (above SCS reservoir) and SCS Site 8f Reservoir, minimal aquatic life use for the unnamed tributary of Honey Creek (below SCS reservoir), and intermediate aquatic life use for Honey Creek.
+The designated uses for Segment No. 0821 are primary contact recreation, public water supply, and high aquatic life use.
 The effluent limitations in the draft permit will maintain and protect the existing instream uses.
-In accordance with 30 TAC §307.5 and the TCEQ's Procedures to Implement the Texas Surface Water Quality Standards (June 2010), an antidegradation review of the receiving waters was performed.
+In accordance with 30 Texas Administrative Code § 307.5 and the TCEO's Implementation Procedures for the Texas Surface Water Quality Standards, (June 2010), an antidegradation review of the receiving waters was performed.
 A Tier 1 antidegradation review has preliminarily determined that existing water quality uses will not be impaired by this permit action.
 Numerical and narrative criteria to protect existing uses will be maintained.
-A Tier 2 review has preliminarily determined that no significant degradation of water quality is expected in Walnut Creek, which has been identified as having high aquatic life use.
+A Tier 2 review has preliminarily determined that no significant degradation of water quality is expected in Honey Creek, which has been identified as having intermediate aquatic life use.
 Existing uses will be maintained and protected.
 The preliminary determination can be reexamined and may be modified if new information is received.